1. What are the benefits of Mutual Funds?

 Units of a mutual fund are transferred to a surviving member in case of an untimely demise of the first holder, it is known as ‘transmission’ of mutual funds.
 On the other hand, a ‘transfer’ is said to happen when all the unitholders are alive.

 a) Transfer of mutual funds is a grey area since as per the Securities and Exchange Board of India’s (SEBI) regulations, 1996, transfer of mutual fund units is allowed.
-However, the fund houses don’t allow all the unitholders to transfer their units, en masse.
-The argument presented by them is that since these mutual fund units could be easily sold and liquidated, there is ‘no point’ transferring funds.
+However, the fund houses don’t let all the unitholders to transfer their units, en masse.
+The argument presented by them is that since these mutual fund units could be quickly sold and liquidated, there is ‘no point’ transferring funds.

 3. What are the legal documents needed?